cerpus/Edlib/README.md

 EdLib is an [open-source](https://github.com/cerpus/Edlib/blob/master/LICENSE) application for creating, sharing, storing and using rich interactive learning resources in the cloud.

-> The individual learner is at the center of everything we do. &mdash; Tommy Nordeng (Co-founder of Cerpus)
+> The individual learner is at the center of everything we do and our vision is to provide first-class open learning for as many people as possible. &mdash; Tommy Nordeng (co-founder of Cerpus)

 We strongly believe that the individual learner should be in focus.
-Everything we do is based around this belief, all the way from technical solutions and content creation through to user interface design and the learning experience.
+Everything we do is based around this belief, all the way from technical solutions and content creation through to user interface design and the resulting learning experience.

+Edlib is being developed by [Cerpus](https://cerpus.com/), a company based out of Northern Norway which is focused on developing innovative educational services and applications.
+Edlib was specificlly developed to allow for the creation and subsequent management of [H5P](https://h5p.org/)-based interactive learning resources for Cerpus's own applications &mdash;[Gamilab](https://gamilab.com/) and [Edstep](https://edstep.com/)&mdash; as well as being easily capable of integration into third-party learning applications.

 <img src="https://github.com/cerpus/Edlib/blob/master/sourcecode/docs/docs.edlib.com/static/img/edlib-content-explorer.png" alt="Edlib Content Explorer" width="800">

 *Screenshot: Edlib Content Explorer*

 ## Why?

-Edlib is being developed by [Cerpus](https://cerpus.com/), a company based out of Northern Norway which is focused on developing innovative educational services and applications.
-Edlib was specificlly developed to allow for the creation and subsequent management of [H5P](https://h5p.org/)-based interactive learning resources for Cerpus's own applications &mdash;[Gamilab](https://gamilab.com/) and [Edstep](https://edstep.com/)&mdash; as well as being easily capable of integration into third-party learning applications.

 So, Edlib... what's that all about?

 Well, the internet is a huge collection of self-contained content repositories like Wikipedia and YouTube with many purpose-built tools to create rich interactive content.
 So, the question becomes: *How can we combine the vast trove of &mdash;existing, high-quality&mdash; content with the necessary creation tools to ensure a superior learning experience for the individual learner?*